Chern classes from Morava K-theories to $p^n$-typical oriented theories

 \begin{Prop} We have $d_1=1$. \begin{itemize} \item If $i \neq p^{sn}$ for some $s\in \NN$, then $d_i = \max_{j=1}^{i-1} (d_j d_{i-j})$. \item If $i = p^{sn}$, then $d_i =p\cdot \max_{j=1}^{i-1} (d_j d_{i-j})$. \end{itemize} \end{Prop} \begin{proof} The operation $ch_1$ acts integrally on projective spaces, it is defined by series $G_1(z)=z$, $G_j(z)=0$ for $j\ge 2$.
 Thus, $d_1=1$.

-\begin{Lm} The $\Zp$-module of poly-additive poly-operations of arity $r$ from $K(n)^*$ to $\CH^i\ot\Zp$ is a free $\Zp$-module generated by external products $\phi_{j_1}\odot \cdots \odot \phi_{j_r}$ where $\sum_{s=1}^{r} j_s =i$, $j_s\colon 0\le j_s \le i$. \end{Lm} \begin{proof} It follows from Vishik's classification of poly-operations theorem that this module is free.
-Thus, its rank is equal to the dimension of $\QQ$-vector space of additive polyoperations from $K(n)^*\ot\QQ$ to $\CH^i\ot\QQ$.
-However, using a multiplicative isomorphism $ch:K(n)^*\ot\QQ \cong \oplus \CH^i\ot\QQ$ one reduces the problem of calculating this dimension to the dimension of the vector space of poly-operations of arity $r$ from Chow groups to Chow groups with rational coefficients.
+\begin{Lm} The $\Zp$-module of poly-additive poly-operations of arity $r$ from $\Kn^*$ to $\CH^i\ot\Zp$ is a free $\Zp$-module generated by external products $\phi_{j_1}\odot \cdots \odot \phi_{j_r}$ where $\sum_{s=1}^{r} j_s =i$, $j_s\colon 0\le j_s \le i$. \end{Lm} \begin{proof} It follows from Vishik's classification of poly-operations theorem that this module is free.
+Thus, its rank is equal to the dimension of $\QQ$-vector space of additive polyoperations from $\Kn^*\ot\QQ$ to $\CH^i\ot\QQ$.
+However, using a multiplicative isomorphism $ch\colon \Kn^*\ot\QQ \cong \oplus \CH^i\ot\QQ$ one reduces the problem of calculating this dimension to the dimension of the vector space of poly-operations of arity $r$ from Chow groups to Chow groups with rational coefficients.
 One can show that the ring of poly-operations in Chow groups is generated by multiplications of components, and, thus, the dimension is equal to the number of external products $\phi_{j_1}\odot \cdots \odot \phi_{j_r}$.

 The number of poly-operations $\phi_{j_1}\odot \cdots \odot \phi_{j_r}$ coincides with the rank of the $\Zp$-module, and thus it is enough to show that there are no $\F{p}$-relations between them.
-But this is precisely the claim of \cite[Lemma 4.6.2]{Sech}. \end{proof}
+But this is precisely the claim of \cite[Lemma 4.6.2]{Sech}. \end{proof} \textsl{Proof of Proposition~\ref{prop:app_add_chernchar}, continued.} Denote by $m$ the multiplication in $\Kn^*$ which is a poly-additive poly-operation of arity 2.
+As follows from Lemma \ref{lm:polyadd_op} for each $i$ the poly-operation $\phi_i\circ m$ is of the form